sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

 Row Filter by Index
 -------------

-``RowFilterByIndex`` processor creates a new DataFrame containing required rows as shown below:
+``RowFilterByIndex`` Processor creates a new DataFrame containing required rows as shown below:

 Processor Configuration